arverma/arverma/README.md

 Hey there 👋

-I am a motivated and diligent software developer.
+I am a Data Engineer.
 I have worked on building scalable ETL pipelines, serverless applications to run containerized Python and Spark jobs.
 I have provided solutions to productionize machine learning models hassle-free for data scientists.
 I have worked with cross-functional teams and clients within US markets implementing solutions in the food, marketing, semiconductor industry.

 I also engage myself in helping the community by writing technical blogs and organizing workshops.
 Feel free to connect and start a conversation.